legal-i/agent-example/README.md

 # disables splitting of the source file into documents
 legali.pipeline.splitting.disabled = "true"
 ```
 ### Example for setting up Document Type classifications

 Document Type / Labels:

-- if you want legal-i to classify the type, *do not send this property* or send an *empty string* as value
+- To have legal-i classify the type, *do not send this property* or send an *empty string* as the value.
-- if you know the exact document type, pass it, e.g. `type_medical_report`.
+- If you know the exact document type, pass it, e.g., `type_medical_report`.
-- if you know the parent type and you want legal-i to classify the subtype, pass `type_parent_auto`.
-E.g., `type_medical_auto` will limit the classification to all medical subtypes.
+- If you know the parent type and want legal-i to classify the subtype, pass `type_parent_auto`.
+For example, `type_medical_auto` will limit the classification to all medical subtypes.
-- if you don’t know the exact type and you *do not want legal-i to classify the document*, pass `type_other`
+- If you don’t know the exact type and *do not want legal-i to classify the document*, pass `type_other`.

-This behaviour can also be configured in the mapping configuration in the legal-i app.
+This behavior can also be configured in the mapping configuration in the legal-i app.

-&nbsp;
-&nbsp;

 ### Events